 Tenacious mid-courter Joline Henry has been an integral member of the Silver Ferns for a decade, making her on-court debut in 2004 against Australia.
-She missed out on the team for the 2006 Commonwealth Games but was selected for the 2007 Netball World Championships in Auckland.

 Henry now plays for the Central Pulse team where she anchors the midcourt defence.
 She has an uncanny ability to read the game and is always looking to offload into the shooting circle from the midcourt.